 Best Sound Design VST Plugins

-I’m always looking for new, creative ways to produce unique Sample Packs.
-Hundreds of VST Plugins are installed on my audio system and the number is constantly increasing – crazy I know 😉 But even after more than 30 years of sound design, I still love to experiment and venture into new sonic worlds.
+For me, this blog category is the most interesting one as I’m always looking for new, creative ways to produce unique Sample Packs.
+Therefore hundreds of VST Plugins are installed on my audio system and the number is constantly increasing – crazy I know 😉 But even after more than 30 years of sound design, I still love to experiment and venture into new sonic worlds.
+Simply put, changing a sound into something completely new is one of my biggest joys.
 This is my current list (updated regularly) of the Best Sound Design VST Plugins.
 For detailed specifications please visit the linked websites of the manufacturers.

 Cableguys Shaper Box3